Uninett/Argus-frontend/MANUAL.md

 ### Add new notification profile
 1. Select a timeslot for when to receive notifications in the _Timeslot drop-down_.
 If the drop-down menu is empty, [create a timeslot](#add-new-timeslot) first.
 2. Select what alarms you want to receive notifications about in the _Filter drop-down_.
-If the drop-down menu is empty, [create a filter first](#save-current-filter).
+If the drop-down menu is empty, [create a filter](#save-current-filter) first.
+Note that if no filter is selected no notification will be sent.
 3. Choose whether you want to receive notifications via SMS or Email in the _Media drop-down_.
 4. Select what phone number(s) you want to receive notifications to in the _Phone number drop-down_.
 If the drop-down menu is empty, [add a phone number](#add-new-phone-number-in-settings) first.
 5. Press `CREATE`.